cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - Functional
   - Unittest (we are talking about them today)
-  - Not unittests: component, servce, integration, end-to-end
+  - Not unittests: component, service, integration, end-to-end
 </details>